markrall/portfolio-weather-app/README.md

 A personal project based on [The Complete Node.js Developer Course (3rd Edition)](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/learn/lecture/13819540#overview) by [Andrew Mead](https://www.udemy.com/user/andrewmead/) on Udemy.
 One of the projects involved building a basic weather app to search for a location and return the current weather conditions.

-I decided to rebuild the app from memory using everything I'd learnt since taking the course.
+I decided to rebuild my [first attempt](https://pbm-nodejs-weather-app.herokuapp.com/) from memory using everything I'd learnt since taking the course.
 The major changes include:

 - Changing the weather service provider to OpenWeather
 - Integrating node-sass to write modular CSS